LokeshSai29/PRODIGY_WD/README.md

-# Prodigy Platform Internship Projects
+# Prodigy Web Development Internship Project

 This repository contains all the tasks I completed during my online internship on the Prodigy platform.
 The projects demonstrate my skills in front-end web development and JavaScript-based interactivity, showcasing various applications and features.
 Each task is implemented using **HTML**, **CSS**, and **JavaScript**.
 Below are the details of the tasks included in this repository: